mideind/Icegrams/README.rst

   * ``str[] *args`` A parameter sequence of consecutive unigrams to query the frequency for.
-  * **returns** An integer with the adjusted frequency of the unigram, bigram or trigram.
-The adjusted frequency is the actual frequency plus 1.
-The method thus never returns 0.
+  * **returns** An integer with the frequency of the unigram, bigram or trigram.

   To query for the frequency of a unigram in the text, call ``ng.freq("unigram1")``.
-This returns the number of times that the unigram appears in the database, plus 1.
+This returns the number of times that the unigram appears in the database.
 The unigram is queried as-is, i.e. with no string stripping or lowercasing.

   To query for the frequency of a bigram in the text, call